KevinWorkman/HappyCoding/teaching/intro-to-web-dev/_posts/2022-01-27-week-04-javascript.md

 To practice that, modify the files in the `week-04-dom-manipulation` directory of your project repo.

-{% include youtube-embed.html slug="lebupYDBnJg" %}
+{% include youtube-embed.html slug="--ZmIuWbWMM" %}

 # Checklist